SoftRyzen-internship/13candles-frontend/README.md

 ## Internationalization

-If you want to add new text data and use it, create json files with same names inside 'messages' directory in every folder with locale name ├── app ├── messages ├── en ├── home.json ├── uk ├── home.json
+If you want to add new text data and use it, create json files with same names inside 'messages' directory in every folder with locale name app/ │ └─── messages/ │ ├─── en/ │ └── home.json │ └─── uk/ └── home.json

 ❗️Then spread file to messages object inside getRequestConfig in i18n.ts file to merge your separate file to the big one json.